About the Society

 Our Society is aware that many organisations, individuals, and thousands of volunteers are working tirelessly to save Australia’s native wildlife and the precious habitats in which they live.
 We are proud to acknowledge and reward these individuals or conservation groups and encourage them to continue their excellent work on behalf of the community.
 The Society offers four prestigious Annual Awards – the Serventy Conservation Award, Community Wildlife Conservation Award, Wildlife Rehabilitation Award, and Youth Conservation Awards.
 Applications are due by 31 December.

-Another highlight is awarding our ten University Research Grants offered to honours or postgraduate students at Australian universities.
+Another highlight is awarding our ten University Research Grants, which are offered to honours or postgraduate students at Australian universities.
 Ten University Research Grants are awarded yearly: one $5,000 scholarship and nine $3,000 grants.
 The Dr Clive Williams OAM Memorial Wildlife Conservation Scholarship is awarded to the highest-ranked applicant of all our University Research Grants.
 Grants are available for research projects of direct relevance to the conservation of Australian wildlife, and applications are due by 31 May.

 We also award three unique University Scholarships.
 The Wildlife Ecology Research Scholarship is open to postgraduate research students undertaking a research project directly relevant to the conservation of Australia’s wildlife.
 Scholarships are valued at $5,000 for one year.
 Applications are due by 31 May.